 Kefir is super rich in probiotics.
 Research suggests that these probiotics contribute to a healthier gut by supporting the growth of good bacteria as well as challenging the development of disease-causing bacteria.
 Since many flavored Kefir products on the market can be loaded with added sugar, look at the label and choose one with 12 grams of sugar or less per cup.
 Ideally, you can find a plain version and mix in your own fruit for added natural sweetness.

-Simple ways to incorporate more probiotics in your meals:
+Simple ways to incorporate them into your meals:

 - Enjoy a glass of kombucha, a fermented green or black tea drink